tsears/tsears.github.io/index.md

 # About Me #

-My name is Tom Sears and I consider myself a full-stack web developer, where the stack starts at a pile of PC components and networking equipment.
+My name is Tom Sears and I consider myself a full-stack web developer, where the stack starts at bare metal.
 I was introduced to Q-Basic in the 12 years old and have been banging out code in one form or another ever since.
 These days I do most of my work with web technologies, but still duck over to the desktop or console when I need to.

 I&apos;ve spent most of my post-collegiate career working with Microsoft SharePoint as a consultant - and not strictly in development activities.
 As such, most of my